datastaxdevs/workshop-intro-to-cassandra/README.md

 - **Fill in the Database User name** - `KVUser`.
 Note the user name is case-sensitive.
 Please use the case we suggest here.

-- **Fill in the password** - `KVPassword`.
+- **Fill in the password** - `KVPassword1`.
 Fill in both the password and the confirmation fields.
 Note that the password is also case-sensitive.
 Please use the case we suggest here.

 - **Create the database**.
 Review all the fields to make sure they are as shown, and click the `Create Database` button.